|Continuous, Regional Methane Emissions Estimates in Northern Pennsylvania Gas Fields Using Atmospheric Inversions

 Researchers have begun to construct spatially resolved methane emission estimates from livestock farming based on agricultural data provided by Penn State’s College of Agriculture.

 The Weather Research and Forecasting - Four Dimensional Data Assimilation (WRF-FDDA) atmospheric modeling system has been configured for the network design.
 The initial methane emissions inventory has been created at 1 km resolution and coupled to the WRF-FDDA system.
-The modeling system will be run in the coming month to optimize the locations of the four tower-based methane sensors.
+The modeling system will be used to optimize the locations of the four tower-based methane sensors.

 Current Status (November 2016)